About me

 Hi!

-I’m Matt, from Smithville, NJ- the rural shadow of Atlantic City, NJ.
 It wasn’t until I moved to Los Angeles that I realized what an interesting place South Jersey is.
 Most of it consists of the Pine Barrens, which is essentially a federal reserve for pine trees.
-Atlantic City was 20 minutes away, Philadelphia was an hour away and NYC was 2 hours away yet I grew up in the middle of a bunch of trees and marshland.
+I was looking back at my old pictures recently and I was kind of shocked at how isolated of a place South Jersey really was.
+My old pictures were just an endless assortment of backroads, beaches, marshland and obviously tons of pineland and forest.
+But then, Atlantic City was 20 minutes away, Philadelphia was an hour away, and NYC was 2 hours away.
+South Jersey is an extremely liminal place.

 Security Officer- Atlantic City Hilton